College of Engineering

 The student is selected for the program through an application and an interview, generally during the second semester of his or her first year.
 Selection depends upon the applicant's proven academic ability, aptitude for the construction field, potential for successful performance in intern assignments and the availability of sponsor firms.

 The construction engineering curriculum prepares undergraduates for graduate-level study in construction and civil engineering.
 Students with interests in advanced education and research in this and related fields pursue M.S.CE, M.S.E. and Ph.D. degrees at Purdue and other leading universities.

 A minimum 2.5 EAI (GPA based on required First-Year Engineering courses) is required for admission to the construction engineering degree program.
-Furthermore, students in the program must obtain a grade of "C" or better in a first course in English composition and a grade of of "C-" or better in all courses required beyond the First-Year Engineering curriculum.
+Furthermore, students in the program must obtain a grade of "C-" or better in all required courses.

 Accredited by the Engineering Accreditation Commission of ABET, www.abet.org.